arangodb/velocypack/Jason.md

   - easy and convenient buildup without too many memory allocations
   - fast access of subobjects (arrays and objects)
   - flexible memory management
+  - fast dumping to JSON

 The Jason format is an attempt to achieve all this.

 Data format
 -----------

-Jason is (unsigned) byte oriented, values are not necessarily aligned, so all access to larger subvalues must be properly organised to avoid alignment assumptions.
+Jason is (unsigned) byte oriented, so Jason values are simply sequences of bytes and are completely platform independent.
+Values are not necessarily aligned, so all access to larger subvalues must be properly organised to avoid alignment assumptions.

 We describe a single Jason value, which is recursive in nature, but resides (with two exceptions, see below) in a single contiguous block of